Regular black hole's impact on the gravitational waveforms from periodic orbits: Introduction

-This paper presents a detailed analysis of periodic geodesic orbits around a magnetically charged regular black hole (MCBH) solution arising in the context of nonlinear electrodynamics (NED) \cite{Ali_2020}.
+This paper presents a detailed analysis of periodic geodesic orbits around a magnetically charged regular black hole (MCBH) \cite{Ali_2020}.
 We explore the key characteristics of such orbits and the corresponding gravitational waveforms produced by EMRIs.
 Using waveform modeling for inspiraling stellar-mass objects \cite{Babak07PRD}, we develop a theoretical framework intended for comparison with observational data from future space-based detectors such as LISA, Taiji, and TianQin \cite{Amaro-Seoane2017LISA, Hu:10.1093/nsr/nwx116, Luo:TianQin2016}.

 The paper is organized as follows.
-In Section~\ref{Sec:II}, we begin with a brief review of the MCBH arising from NED, followed by an analysis of how the NED charge parameter affects orbital dynamics and the radii of ISCOs and MBOs for particles with appropriate parameters.
-In Section~\ref{Sec:III}, we study periodic orbits around the MCBH and examine the features of such periodic orbits under the influence of the NED charge parameter.
+In Section~\ref{Sec:II}, we begin with a brief review of the MCBH, followed by an analysis of how the magnetic charge parameter affects orbital dynamics and the radii of ISCOs and MBOs for particles with appropriate parameters.
+In Section~\ref{Sec:III}, we study periodic orbits around the MCBH and examine the features of such periodic orbits under the influence of the magnetic charge parameter.
 Finally, we study the gravitational waveforms emitted from the EMRI system through the periodic orbits around the MCBH in Section~\ref{Sec:IV}.
 We end up with a conclusion and a discussion in Section~\ref{Sec:V}.